Covered Calls at Charles Schwab: Takeaways

 Schwab Covered Calls Minimums and Maintenance Fees

-There are no maintenance fees on Schwab accounts, and you don’t have to worry about maintaining a specific account balance.
-The only requirement for covered calls is owning 100 shares of whichever stock you sell calls against.
+Schwab accounts have no maintenance fees, and you don’t need a set balance.
+The only requirement for covered calls is owning 100 shares of the stock you want to sell calls against.

 Required Risk Level

-Charles Schwab offers several risk levels for its options trading service, ranging from Limited Risk to Unlimited Risk.
-Covered calls belong to the lowest risk level.
+Schwab has several risk levels for option trading, from Limited Risk to Unlimited Risk.
+Covered calls are considered the lowest risk.

 Account Types for Covered Call Trading